The Schuman Plan

-Tim Luscombe’s vibrant new play tells the extraordinary story of Bill Bretherton, a passionate British Europhile who was inspired by the man who conceived the plan.
+The Schuman Plan tells the story of Bill Bretherton, a passionate British Europhile inspired by the man who conceived the plan.
 Yet Bill’s idealism is constantly challenged by burgeoning European agencies and the colourful personalities he meets – back-stabbing politicians, volatile Suffolk fishermen, fraudulent Sicilian Mafiosi, his old pal Teddy Heath and a girl from the Ministry whom he loves to the end.

 The Schuman Plan is a celebration of the political altruism behind the European ideal and a challenging look at what it has become.
 Fifty years on, what would Schuman make of Europe today?

 The play moves through the history of post-war Britain, via the story of Bill, constantly rooting itself in the ordinary lives of its citizens, showing how the personal is almost always political, and vice versa.

 It premiered at Hampstead Theatre, London, in February 2006.